The Singles Network Ministries

 · Singles Bible Study Teacher

-· Singles Sunday School Teacher
+· Singles Sunday School Instructor

-· Authored books to minister to Single Adults
+· Authored books to serve Single Adults

-· Singles' Conference Speaker & Teacher
+· Singles Conference Speaker & Instructor

 · Founder of Carolina Christian Singles Network

-· Current, SAM Leader at my Church
+· Current SAM Leader at my church

 —Ernest J., Greenville, SC, Never-Married, over 40